FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 ### Saving and Loading

 Usually an asset has a `SaveSurface` and a `LoadSurface` method.
 To implement those methods, we need to call functions from the editor assembly such as `FlaxEditor.Editor.SaveJsonAsset`.
-However, we can't reference the editor assembly from the game assembly(???), so we'll have to put those functions somewhere else. `ExpressionGraphSurface.cs` seems like a nice candidate for them.
+However, we can't reference the editor assembly from the game assembly.
+Thus, we'll put those functions in `ExpressionGraphSurface.cs`.

 The surface loading method tried to load the surface from an ExpressionGraph instance.
-If the surface doesn't exist yet, it creates a new Visject surface context, adds the root node and returns that.
+If the surface doesn't exist yet, it creates a new Visject surface context with a main node and returns that.

 The surface saving method saves the surface to the asset instance.
 It then saves the asset instance as json to the hard drive.